 **Performed as a DC-style rest-pause set as described above.

-Rest-pause training is definitely not for everyone.
-You have to be a bit of a bulldog at heart.
+Keep in mind that rest-pause training is definitely not for everyone.
+You have to be a bit of a masochist at heart.
 It also doesn’t hurt if you have a “few screws loose” in the head!

 No sane person would ever consider training this way.
 Of course if you are a long-time reader of Revolutionary Program Design then it is safe to say that you are not exactly “normal.”

-In all seriousness if you are able to summon sufficient training intensity then I am confident these three back routines will help blow up your back in record time!
+In all seriousness I highly recommend you give these routines a shot.
+If you are able to summon sufficient training intensity then I am confident these three back routines will help blow up your back in record time!

 Thank you for reading and I wish you the best of luck on your strength training journey!